Table of Contents

 Create a database node

 If you specify a new hostname or IP address, make sure that the node is accessible from the ClusterControl node via passwordless SSH.
 See Passwordless SSH.
+For the database version of the new node, ClusterControl will attempt to match the exact database version of the cluster.

 Field | Description |